Swedish woman's tree shown at criticized Venice Biennale

 This year's biennial is being criticized because Russia and Israel are allowed to exhibit.
 The Russian pavilion is also located opposite the Nordic one and a large demonstration is planned on the opening day, says Klara Kristalova.

-"It affects us a lot, we don't really know how to act," she says.
+"It affects us a lot; we don't really know how to act," she says.

 The Nordic pavilion is curated by the Finnish art museum Kiasma.

 She herself finds it strange that what she has worked so hard on over the past year is now overshadowed by political turbulence.
-It was only in the Nordic Pavilion that she put the different parts together.
+It was only on site in the Nordic Pavilion that she put the different parts together.

-"It felt very risky and new; I was completely paralyzed when I was asked to be in.
+"It felt very risky and new.
+I was completely paralyzed when I was asked to be in.
 It was so big, almost too big, but now it's done and it's amazing."

 Branch arms

-She borrowed the title, "Lust for life", from a song by Iggy Pop.
+She borrowed the title "Lust for Life" from a song by Iggy Pop.

 Rag rugs